Every color on your Mac, a click away.

 Digital Color Meter shows you a color inside its own little window and never copies it in a format any developer actually uses.

-ColorCopy lives in your menu bar, copies straight to your clipboard in whichever format you pick, supports 20+ formats, remembers your last 8 picks, and ships with a WCAG contrast checker that can auto-fix failing combinations.
+ColorCopy lives in your menu bar, copies straight to your clipboard in whichever format you pick, supports 21 formats, organizes colors into palettes, extracts palettes from images, remembers your recent picks, and ships with a WCAG 2 and APCA contrast checker that can auto-fix failing combinations.
 Also, it doesn’t look like it’s from Mac OS X 10.5.

 Do I need to grant any permissions?